ThanasisKouras/Data-analysis-of-overdue-debts-to-State-/README.md

 # Data-analysis-of-overdue-debts-to-State
-This data analysis project aims to explore the overdue debt to the Greek State per legal person/entity that was publicised recently
+This data analysis project aims to explore the overdue debt to the Greek State per legal person/entity that was publicised on August 2023

 ## Project overview